 - Establish traffic routes: Establish aisles for pedestrians and vehicles and direct the flow of traffic; doing so can help employees get where they’re going in a safe, efficient manner.

 - Use floor marking in your 5S system: The 5S system aims to improve efficiency, increase organization, and reduce waste—all of which can be facilitated through floor marking.
 See how symbols, text, and floor marking tape can complement your 5S system.

 - Designate storage areas: Floor marking can cordon off areas meant for inventory, PPE, hazardous equipment, forklifts, and other items.

 Floor Marking Resources from Graphic Products

 Graphic Products’ Best Practice Guide to Floor Marking helps you get started with floor marking.
 The free guide helps readers understand the appropriate regulations and standards, improve safety and efficiency, and choose the best floor marking method.
 Request your free Best Practice Guide to Floor Marking today.

 Get a quick overview of common floor marking colors with Graphic Products’ Floor Marking Color Chart.
 The free, one-page guide explains common industry practices, specific uses for various colors, and the importance of color coding throughout a facility.
-Request your free Floor Marking Color Chart today.
+Grab a Floor Marking Color Chart today.